-- Contact you at unreasonable hours: Debt collectors can call, text, or send you letters—but debt collectors cannot contact you at unreasonable times, like before 8AM or after 9PM, unless you agree to it.
+- Contact you at unreasonable hours.
+Debt collectors can call, text, or send you letters—but debt collectors cannot contact you at unreasonable times, like before 8:00 am or after 9:00 pm, unless you agree to it.

-- Harass or threaten you: Debt collectors cannot threaten to harm you, use obscene or profane language, or repeatedly use the phone to annoy you.
+- Harass or threaten you.
+Debt collectors cannot threaten to harm you, use obscene or profane language, or repeatedly use the phone to annoy you.

-- Threaten to seize, garnish, or sell your property or wages if you don’t pay:A debt collector cannot threaten to seize or garnish your wages unless they take you to court and get a court order to garnish your wages, or intend to take you to court in order to do so.
+- Threaten to seize, garnish, or sell your property or wages.
+A debt collector cannot threaten to seize or garnish your wages unless they get a court order to garnish your wages or intend to take you to court in order to do so.

-- Tell them that you cannot pay the full amount on your debt
+- Tell them that you cannot pay the full amount on your debt.

-- Negotiate new terms with your debt collector based on how much you can pay
+- Negotiate new terms with your debt collector based on how much you can pay.

 - Pay the new amount on time each month.